-5 in Maths and a 4 in Computer Science if studied at GCSE.
+6 in Maths or a 5 in maths if studying Core Maths and 4 in Computer Science if studied at GCSE.

 Over two years, you will learn the object-oriented properties of Python or any other highlevel language (You must self-teach yourself) alongside theoretical investigation into internal workings of the central processing unit (CPU), the exchange of data, software development, data types and legal and ethical issues.
 You will also know the details of computer network, database, web technologies.
 You will learn a bit on SQL data manipulation.